Microdosing w/Psilocybin: Journal Prompts

 Integration is not a linear process.

 Accept what the experience offered you—even if it was not what you expected or intended.
+Get curious about the relationship between fear and love: Often what shows up teaches us about our intention but potentially not in how we were imagining or expecting.

 What doesn’t seem connected is often very connected, yet we can’t see it.